Adiabatic and isocurvature perturbations in extended theories with kinetic couplings

 In the following, we choose another kinetic coupling function, such that a further simplification of the kinetic terms is not possible.
 The term multiplying the kinetic part of $\chi$ is now $(a\psi + b\chi)^2$, which can, depending on the sign of $a$ or $b$, become zero.
 In what follows, we avoid this situation, by choosing $a$ and $b$ having the same sign.
 In our calculations, we set $a=b=0.2$ and the parameter $g$, $m_\psi$ and $m_\chi$ are chosen as in Fig. \ref{fig:trajectoriescnegative}.
 We obtain

-We find $|\mathcal{T}_{\zeta S}|= 2.37$, $|\Theta| = 1.72$, $A_*=-0.04$, $B_*=-0.01$ and $|\eta_{,\sigma s}|\gg \{|\eta_{,s s}|,|\eta_{,\sigma \sigma}|\}$ (implying $A>B$).
-In this model, we find that entropy perturbations significantly feed curvature perturbations ($|\mathcal{T}_{\zeta S}|>1$).
+We find $|\mathcal{T}_{\zeta S}|= 2.37$, $|\Theta| = 1.72$, $A_*=-0.04$, $B_*=-0.01$ and $|\eta_{,\sigma s}|\gg \{|\eta_{,s s}|,|\eta_{,\sigma \sigma}|\}$ (implying $|A|>|B|$).
+In this model, the interplay between curvature and isocurvature perturbations is significant ($|\mathcal{T}_{\zeta S}|>1$).
 The spectral index only slightly changes during inflation after horizon crossing, while the runnings $\alpha_s$ and $\beta_s$ change considerably but stay small after horizon crossing.
 As a final remark, we note that the choice of $a$ and $b$ in this model determines whether the inflationary trajectory in field space is curved or not.
 In our numerical analysis, we find for example that fixing $b$ but varying $a$ determines whether the trajectory is curved or more straight.
 Increasing $a$ in this case results in trajectories which are more curved.
 As a result, entropy perturbations play more of a role for smaller values of $a$.